data-mechanics/course-2016-spr-proj/nikolaj/readme.md

 TODO:

-Clean up in general but especially index.html
+Clean up in general but especially index.html and pagerank_pipeline.py

 Go over provenance

 Add convergence check to pagerank code

+To actual write-up